anmarjarjees/java-extra/README.md

 **Check the package "p01_marker_interfaces" section#2 "s2_serialization"**

 # Functional Programming
+Java is not considered to be a functional programming language, it's an OOP language.
+But with Java 8, we have functional interfaces.
+In functional programming we focus on functions instead of focusing on objects.

 A style of programming where we apply pure functions to an input set to produce an output.
 In Functional Programming:
-- Functions can take other function as input
+- A functions that can take another function as an input (argument)
-- Functions can return/output other functions
+- A functions that can return/output other function
 - The output of a function depends only on its input.
 It is always the same, as long as the input doesn't change.

-Java is not considered to be a functional programming language, it's an OOP language.
-But with Java 8, we have functional interfaces.
-In functional programming we focus on functions instead of focusing on objects.

 Java 8 added two new packages to support the idea of "Functional Programming":
 - [java.util.function](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html)